roguetrainer/decodokq-syndrome-solver/docs/design/ORIGINAL-DECODOKU-GAME.md

 ## Acknowledgments

-This project (Decodok-Q: Quantum Error Correction Games) is built on the foundation established by Dr. James Wootton's pioneering Decodoku work.
+This project (Codo-Q: Quantum Error Correction Games) is built on the foundation established by Dr. James Wootton's pioneering Decodoku work.
 We are grateful for:

 - The inspiration to make quantum error correction accessible through games
 - The open-source code shared at [github.com/quantumjim/decodoku](https://github.com/quantumjim/decodoku)